- Fantastic waterproofing

 Cushy upon step-in

-A lot of testers claim that there's no need to break the shoe in.
+We found that there's no need to break the shoe in!
 Like the non-GTX version, the Nike Pegasus Trail 3 GTX is comfortable straight out of the box.
-They put it on, ran a couple of miles, and their feet and legs didn't feel sore at all.

 The Nike Pegasus Trail 3 GTX is one of the softest running shoes on our list to date.
-It is 58% softer than the average.
+With a durometer reading of 11.5 HA, it is a crazy 140% softer than the average!

 However, when the shoe is exposed to cold temperatures (spending 20 minutes in the freezer in our case), it gets significantly firmer (by 66%).
 And even with that, this Pegasus Trail shoe remains 31% softer than most running shoe foams at room temperature.